U.N. says details for safe Ukraine grain shipments still being worked out

 'COMMERCIALLY VIABLE'

-"We are hopeful of course, planning, but hopeful for the first ship movements to take place within days – hopefully tomorrow – out of those ports," Griffiths said.
-"There are vessels of course in those ports with grain on board ready to move, and they will be the first to move, and then we will start having ships going in – inspected and going in."
+"We are hopeful ... for the first ship movements to take place within days – hopefully tomorrow – out of those ports," Griffiths said.

-He said the head U.N. official at the Joint Coordination Center, Frederick J. Kenney from the International Maritime Organization, had a meeting with insurers and shipping companies on Wednesday.

-"I'm told that it was very encouraging set of conversations," Griffiths said.
-"We'd kept them informed as we went through the negotiations ...
-We have to see this move."

-"It is commercially viable," he said, adding that the U.N.
+While Griffiths stressed that the operation to resume Ukraine grain exports was commercial - not humanitarian - he said the United Nations hoped poorer countries would be given priority, specifically citing Somalia, where nearly a quarter of a million people are facing starvation.

+He said the U.N.
 World Food Programme is "actively looking" at buying Ukraine grain.

-"Inspections are likely to occur at anchorage north of the Bosphorus, details to be confirmed," said Ismini Palla, U.N. spokesperson at the Joint Coordination Center.
+The head U.N. official at the Joint Coordination Center, Frederick J. Kenney from the International Maritime Organization, had a meeting with insurers and shipping companies on Wednesday, Griffiths said.

+"I'm told that it was very encouraging set of conversations," he said.
+"It is commercially viable."

-U.N. and Turkish monitors in Ukraine's Odesa port will then make sure that grain is loaded on to the ships, which will then leave "in the system of monitoring which we will establish" out of the Black Sea and into the world, Griffiths said.
+U.N. and Turkish monitors in Ukraine's Odesa port will then make sure that grain is loaded on to the ships.
+Another inspection by the Joint Coordination Center after a ship has left Ukraine will only be warranted if it strays from the agreed plan, Griffiths said.

 ((michelle.nichols@tr.com; Twitter: @michellenichols))